 1948.
 Les Bowie paint mattes for “Oliver Twist” at Pinewood Studios.

-1948 .
-Peter Ellenshaw was called to Tom Howard at British MGM Studios to make matte paintigs for “Idol of Paris”.
+1948.
+Peter Ellenshaw was called to Tom Howard at British MGM Studios to make matte paintings for “Idol of Paris”.

 1948.
-After Ellenshaw left, Percy Day started to work with other asistants like Judy Jordan who help him painting the mattes for “Bonnie prince Charlie”.
+After Ellenshaw left, Percy Day started to work with other assistants like Judy Jordan who help him painting the mattes for “Bonnie Prince Charlie”.

-Another Day´s assistant was Joan Suttie who painted with the master on films like “Uncle silas” or “Fame is the Spure” (1947) .
+Another Day´s assistant was Joan Suttie who painted with the master on films like “Uncle Silas” or “Fame is the Spur” (1947)

 1950 Peter Ellenshaw works on his first Disney film in England, painting mattes for “Treasure Island.”